er-hiba/Learn2Code/README.md

 ♡ [Revenue_Calculator](https://github.com/er-hiba/Revenue_Calculator.git) : is a program that calculates revenue based on the total number of units sold and the price per unit.
 ♡ [Circle_Area](https://github.com/er-hiba/Circle_Area.git) : is a program that calculates the area of a circle.
 ♡ [Kitty_Art](https://github.com/er-hiba/Kitty_Art.git) : is a program that generates an ASCII art representation of a kitty.
 ♡ [Basic_Calculator](https://github.com/er-hiba/Basic_Calculator.git) : is a simple calculator that allows a user to perform basic arithmetic operations on two numbers (one at a time).
+♡ [Math_Operations](https://github.com/er-hiba/Math_Operations.git) : is a program that allows users to perform various mathematical operations on two input numbers.